|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 E&E Report No. 34 - Frederic G. Hargesheimer pages 1-9

 PNG Museum Aircraft Status Card - F5A Lightning 42-13073

 Paradise Magazine May-June Issue (2006) by Cecilie Benjamin

 FredHargesheimer biographical website

-School That Fell From the Sky by Hargesheimer
+The School That Fell From the Sky (2002) by Fred Hargesheimer

 "We had gone out about fifty yards when one of the sailors spotted a signal from shore.
 It was dark now, but we could see a flashlight signaling.
 They turned the boat back to shore and rowed in the direction of the light.
 Three men were waiting for us - three men I had never seen before.
 They had been with Captain Stokey.
 They introduced themselves as Wing Commander Townsend, Flight Officer McClamont and Fred Hargesheimer."

 UMN "Shot down over Papua New Guinea in '43, Minnesota native visits PNG project headquarters at the U" by G. Marty September 23, 1999 via Wayback Machine September 1, 2006